 I have a faulty shower consumer complain and financial claim I am submitting against Masco Bath.
 I spoke directly to Kathy ** and she gave me the email address to contact her as **.
 My email was returned and the domain is undeliverable.
 I see many complaints about this supervisor.
 If anyone has her email, would you please send it along?

-American Shower & Bath Company Profile
+American Shower & Bath Company Information

 - Company Name: